emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 - For the emotional classification task: Labels_File/New_Labels_By_Classification_Emotions_Threshold15.npy
 - For the emotional dimensions classification task: Labels_File/Revised_New_Labels_By_Classification_Attributes.npy

-Note: Please install all necessary Python packages (as seen in the Requirements.txt file) before running any programs.
+Note: Please install all necessary Python packages (as seen in the requirements.txt file) before running any programs.